evilchainbot/BypassBot/README.md

 # BOT Setup

-6. Open your browser and go to [discord.com/developers](https://discordapp.com/developers/applications/) And create a new application and customize it to your likings.
+6. Open your browser and go to [Discord Developers](https://discordapp.com/developers/applications/) And create a new application and customize it to your likings.

 You should see something like this.